 Private airport shuttle transfers from Munich Airport (MUC) to downtown Nuremberg are around €300.
 For a group of six, this is cheaper than the standard rail fare (but note the savings options below) with the added advantage of airport to final destination transfer services.
-Taxi2Airport gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Taxi2Airport and Suntransfers give online quotations for private airport transfers without first requiring personal details or flight numbers.

 Flying from Munich Airport (MUC) to Nuremberg Airport (NUE) on Lufthansa